Big Six reviews

 Can you save money with SSE?
 See how its prices compare with your current deal – use Which?
 Switch to compare gas and electricity prices.

-SSE customer scoreSSE came joint 24th out of 31 energy companies, rated by 8,761 members of the public, in the annual Which? customer survey.
-It shares its position with Sainsbury's Energy.
+SSE customer scoreSSE came joint 22nd out of 30 energy companies, rated by 7,429 members of the public, in the annual Which? customer survey.

 SSE score breakdown